ProcStack/procstack.github.io/AboutMe/Web_Dev.htm.md

 Web Dev Experience :

-   JavaScript has been a personal hobby of mine for some 28-29 years now, starting around age 9-10 on GeoCities.
+   JavaScript has been a personal hobby of mine for some 28-29 years now,

+     Starting html around age 8-9 on GeoCities before JavaScript or CSS existed.

-     But I barely know any frameworks,
+ Issue is, I barely know any frameworks,

    Only enough React & Node.js for pxlNav support with the help of Copilot in VS Code.

  For my projects, I make them cause I enjoy making random web sites,

-     Copilot only steals my fun these days.

    I make ESM modules in Native JavaScript, served using Node.js & Nginx or Plex

+     Copilot steals a lot of my fun these days...

- Like, I made the single-page system for procstack.github.io,
+ Like, I made this single-page system for procstack.github.io,

    Mostly cause I noticed I didn't have a static-serving single-page'r in my toolkit.

-     Thought it'd be fun!
+     Thought it'd be fun to make!

  I'm a 3D & Shader Technical Artist first, that brings me the most joy.